Read time: 5 minutes

 Using its advanced Search features, the tool can search for specific emails based on various criteria like Subject, Body, From, To, Cc, Bcc, etc. One can also preview these items after the search.
 Then these items can be selectively exported, migrated, or saved as per the requirements of the user.
 Also, there is a facility to search within the search results.
 One can search offline EDB files, live Exchange Server, and Office 365 using this tool.
 Moreover, this tool can be used to recover accidentally deleted Exchange mailbox items.

 The article showed you the correct usage of the Exchange Management Shell for searching and deleting emails.
 It can work for on-premises Exchange Server very effectively.
 The administrator can use it to search and delete the mailboxes.
 If some mailboxes items are deleted accidentally, you should use this third party Exchange Server data recovery software and scan the EDB file.
-It will recover the deleted and corrupt data easily.
+It will recover mailbox from EDB file easily.